d2verb/acmdl/README.md

 ```

 ## Contributions
-Open issues and pull requests are welcome.
+Open issues and submit pull requests are welcome.